 Treating Ménière's disease

-Your ear, nose and throat (ENT) specialist and your GP will be able to help you manage your symptoms using a variety of techniques.
+Your ear, nose and throat (ENT) specialist and your GP can help you manage your symptoms.
 Possible treatments include:

-Your GP and ENT specialist will provide you with advice and information tailored to your individual needs, and will develop a management plan to enable you to cope more effectively with your symptoms.
+Your GP and ENT specialist should provide you with advice tailored to your individual needs, and should develop a plan to help you manage your symptoms.

 In some cases, the treatment available may depend on what your local NHS Clinical Commissioning Group (CCG) can provide.